-FREE SHIPPING ON ALL ORDERS OVER $150+
+FREE SHIPPING in North America ON YOUR ORDERS of $150+

 Please allow up to TWO weeks for your custom jewelry to be made before shipping.

 I like to believe that out of everything bad, something good has to come ...if you choose to see it.

 My cancer journey began just over 10 years ago.
 Some days, it still feels fresh.
 Those are words you never forget, heard probably in slow motion or at least anything that was said after, "It is cancer".
 There are moments I catch myself thinking about my journey and it instantly chokes me up, reliving it in my mind when I hear of a friend of a friend who was recently diagnosed or a customer that knows my story and says, "I'm a SURVIVOR TOO!"

 As milestones go, TEN YEARS is a pretty good one to reach when we are talking about cancer.
 The end of November marks a decade of being released from a five month hospital stay of chemotherapy treatment and clean CT results.
 Along the way, I have had plenty of time to gather my list of good things that came from that journey.
 Here they are...

 1. Say the things you need to say, don't wait for a life altering event to do so.
 "I love you" are very powerful words!

 2. Be your own advocate and for others when you can.
 People are not always right, including doctors.

 3. Take time to listen to others.
 You may learn something!